arikroc/most-influential-books/README.md

 We sorted the books by "most recommended."

+Want to come back to this later?
+Feel free to use a star to make it easy to find again later.
+"Starring a repository makes it easy to find again later.
+You can see all the repositories you have starred by going to your [stars page](https://github.com/stars)." 🌟

 ## Compiled, summarized and ranked book recommendations.

 | Title | Author | Amazon | Number of recommendations |